 Thursday evening, JANUARY 12 to MARCH 23, 2023

 6:00 pm-8:00 pm PST

 11 weeks – Classes meet once a week on Zoom.

-Please note that courses may be canceled by the school administration at any time due to low enrolment.
+Please note that the school administration may cancel courses at any time due to low enrolment.
 Upon cancellation, registrants will receive a full refund.